-The Tramp (Charlie Chaplin) has met a beautiful but poor Flower Girl (Virginia Cherill).
-He falls instantly in love, and even though she is blind, she mistakes him for a wealthy gentleman.
-Through a series of fortuitous accidents (mostly in The Tramp first saving, then re-encountering a Millionaire), he allows the Flower Girl to believe that he is a rich man.
+The Tramp (Charlie Chaplin) has met a beautiful but poor Flower Girl (Virginia Cherrill).
+He falls instantly in love, but because she is blind, she mistakes him for a wealthy gentleman.
+Through a series of fortuitous accidents, mostly involving The Tramp first saving, then re-encountering a Millionaire (Harry Myers), he allows the Flower Girl to believe that he is a rich man.

 "You?" the title card reads.
 The next two title cards are some of the most beautiful and heartfelt lines of 'dialogue' in film.
 The Tramp: "You can see now?"
 The Flower Girl: "Yes, I can see now".
 We close City Lights on his face, one filled with love and hope.

 Obviously the last two lines of City Lights are loaded with subtext beyond what is actually being referred to.
 Chaplin, who also directed the film and wrote both the script and the score, created a beautiful moment here, one of the most touching and heartbreaking in film.
 The juxtaposition of his rags and her success and elegance is beautifully filmed.